adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I wonder how Jim will draw the buggy upstairs," said Dorothy, gravely.

-"No trouble at all," declared the horse, with a contemp- tuous neigh.
+"No trouble at all," declared the horse, with a contemptuous neigh.
 "Still, I won’t drag any passengers.
 You’ll all walk."

 So they began to ascend the stairs, Dorothy and the Wizard first, Jim next, and then Zeb.
 The light was dim, and soon they mounted into total darkness.
 The Wizard got out his lanterns to light the way.